 - C6_coef: Molecular C6 dispersion coefficients at the MP2 / RPA level will be calculated after the s.c.f. calculation.
-(This functionality is somewhat experimental, be sure to check for consistency.) - hf or HF: Calculate Hartree-Fock exchange on the given orbitals. - 11_vdwdf: The nonlocal part of correlation energy is calculated using the van der Waals density functional proposed by M. Dion et al. [67] and the total correlation energy will be re-evaluated as proposed in their paper.
+(This functionality is somewhat experimental, be sure to check for consistency.) - hf or HF: Calculate Hartree-Fock exchange on the given orbitals. - 11_vdwdf: The nonlocal part of correlation energy is calculated using the van der Waals density functional proposed by M. Dion et al. [70] and the total correlation energy will be re-evaluated as proposed in their paper.
 For details about additional Tags needed for the calculation, please visit Sec.
-3.23.
+3.24.
 Note that an alternative implementation by the Helsinki group is available as well, the present keyword is not your only option. - mp2: The correlation energy is calculated in second-order Møller-Plesset perturbation theory (MP2), with Hartree-Fock added for the exchange part.
 Note added in March 2016: A periodic implementation of MP2 is available but, at the time of writing, computationally extremely expensive.
-If you decide to use it, please keep in mind that the periodic version is included here as a matter of protocol but is not yet optimized to be fully usable in production calculations. - pbe_vdw: Evaluates the van der Waals density functional proposed by M. Dion et al. [67] with the methodology of Sec.
-3.23.2.
-(Uses PBE exchange.)
-This is not the Tkatchenko-Scheffler correction [251].
-If you are looking for Tkatchenko-Scheffler, please use the keyword vdw correction hirshfeld instead. - revpbe_vdw: As pbe_vdw but uses revpbe instead of pbe for the exchange.
-This is also not the Tkatchenko-Scheffler correction [251].
-If you are looking for Tkatchenko-Scheffler, please use the keyword vdw_correction_hirshfeld instead. - nlcorr: Only the non-local correlation term of the pbe_vdw or revpbe_vdw is calculated and added to the total energy.
-And this is still not the Tkatchenko-Scheffler correction [251].
-If you are looking for Tkatchenko-Scheffler, please use the keyword vdw_correction_hirshfeld instead. - ppRPA: The full particle-particle RPA correlation energy will be calculated. - ppRPA_dir: The direct particle-particle RPA correlation energy will be calculated. - dppRPA+SOSEX: The SOSEX approximation to the direct particle-particle RPA correlation energy will be calculated.
+If you decide to use it, please keep in mind that the periodic version is included here as a matter of protocol but is not yet optimized to be fully usable in production calculations. - pbe_vdw, revpbe_vdw, or nlcorr: Evaluates the non-local van der Waals density functional (vdW-DF) proposed by M. Dion et al. [70] with the methodology of Sec.
+3.24.2. (pbe_vdw uses PBE exchange, revpbe_vdw uses revpbe exchange, nlcorr calculates only the nonlocal correlation term.)
+Crucially, this is not the Tkatchenko-Scheffler correction [271] or any other simpler dispersion correction.
+If you are looking for Tkatchenko-Scheffler, please use the keyword vdw_correction_hirshfeld instead.
+In contrast, the present, non-local vdW-DF implementation will be very slow compared to any of the other dispersion corrections implemented in FHI-aims. - ppRPA: The full particle-particle RPA correlation energy will be calculated. - ppRPA dir: The direct particle-particle RPA correlation energy will be calculated. - dppRPA+SOSEX: The SOSEX approximation to the direct particle-particle RPA correlation energy will be calculated.
 In case of any difficulty please contact "bundesha@gmail.com". - rpa: The RPA total energy as defined in Eq.
 (3.2) will be calculated.
 When this option is specified, the SE and rSE corrections to RPA are also evaluated.
-The total energies computed with the RPA, RPA+SE, and RPA+rSE schemes are listed in items "RPA total energy", "PRA+SE total energy", and "RPA+rSE (full) total energy" respectively in the output file.

-- rpa+2ox : Just RPA plus second-order exchange (not screened).
+The total energies computed with the RPA, RPA+SE, and RPA+rSE schemes are listed in items "RPA total energy", "PRA+SE total energy", and "RPA+rSE (full) total energy" respectively in the output file. - rpa+2ox : Just RPA plus second-order exchange (not screened).
 Likely only useful for testing / benchmarking, use rpt2 for completeness. - rpa+sosex : Just RPA plus second-order screened exchange.
-Likely only useful for testing / benchmarking, use rpt2 for completeness. - rpt2: The rPT2 total energy as defined in Eq.
+Likely only useful for testing / benchmarking, use rpt2 for completeness.

+- rpt2: The rPT2 total energy as defined in Eq.
 (3.3) will be calculated.
-When this option is specified, the "RPA+SOSEX" total energy without the rSE correction will also be printed out in the output file. - xyg3: "XYG3" double-hybrid functional[?], which is defined only for a self-consistent B3LYP reference, i.e., xc b31yp is mandatory.
+When this option is specified, the "RPA+SOSEX" total energy without the rSE correction will also be printed out in the output file. - xyg3: "XYG3" double-hybrid functional[?], which is defined only for a self-consistent B3LYP reference, i.e., xc b3lyp is mandatory.
 Note that double-hybrid functionals include MP2 components.
-When using the tier basis sets, you must use a counterpoise correction of energy differences to get reliable results. - xdh-pbe0: "xDH-PBE0" double-hybrid functional[277], which is defined only for a self-consistent PBE0 reference, i.e., xc pbe0 is mandatory.
+When using the tier basis sets, you must use a counterpoise correction of energy differences to get reliable results. - xdh-pbe0: "xDH-PBE0" double-hybrid functional[302], which is defined only for a self-consistent PBE0 reference, i.e., xc pbe0 is mandatory.
 Note that double-hybrid functionals include MP2 components.
-When using the tier basis sets, you must use a counterpoise correction of energy differences to get reliable results.
+When using the tier basis sets, you must use a counterpoise correction of energy differences to get reliable results. - lh_b86bpbe0_erfcor: Local hybrid functional that is under development.
+Do not use at this time.
+Syntax: